 - Sonic and the Secret Rings (2007), based on 1001 Nights: Came about due to the time issues with attempting to port Sonic the Hedgehog (2006) for the Nintendo Wii, in time for launch.

 - Sonic and the Black Knight (2009), based on the legend of King Arthur.

 - Alternate Self: Several of Sonic's friends and foes appear as characters in the stories the games adapt.

 - Taken for Granite: Gargoyles in Secret Rings and and fish-like Knights of the Underworld in Black Knight are capable of turning Sonic to stone.
-Oddly enough, it's instantly fatal in Black Knight without the Stone Brooch or Petrification immunity equipped, but is not fatal in Secret Rings — you just have to shake the Wii Remote to break free.
+Oddly enough, it's instantly fatal in Black Knight without the Stone Brooch or Petrification immunity equipped, but is not fatal in Secret Rings you just have to shake the Wii Remote to break free.

-- Sonic himself does end up playing a role of one of the characters, though he retains his own personality regardless.
-It's implied in Sonic and the Secret Rings that Sonic is standing in for Aladdin; in Sonic and the Black Knight, it's revealed in the ending that Sonic is the true King Arthur (the one fought earlier was a fake created by Merlin.)
+- Universal-Adaptor Cast: All of the recurring series' characters.
+Sonic himself ends up playing a role of one of the characters, though he retains his own personality regardless.
+It's implied in Sonic and the Secret Rings that Sonic is standing in for Aladdin; in Sonic and the Black Knight, it's revealed in the ending that Sonic is the true King Arthur (the one fought earlier was a fake created by Merlin).

 - Villain of the Week: Both games feature unique one-shot villains in place of Dr. Eggman.
 Eggman only appears as a minor role in Sonic and the Secret Rings by proxy of his storybook counterpart King Shahryar, and he is completely absent from Sonic And The Black Knight.